310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% bubble Mao northinking %}
 Huh… A painting that has ES’s sandbank painted in the corner of the background…?

 Yeah, I’m wondering about the story behind the artwork now, too.
-Us idols don’t know anything about that land before ES was built—
+Us idols don’t know anything about that land before ES was built.

 This is like doing some social studies or something, huh?
 Like a lesson where we learn about our region.
 {% endbubble %}